iodigital-com/io-technology/data/blog/az-204-cheatsheets/Connect-To-and-Consume-Azure-Services-and-Third-Party-Services/API-Management-in-Azure-cheatsheet.md

 ### Return response

-aborts pipeline execution and returns either a default or custom response to the caller.
+Aborts pipeline execution and returns either a default or custom response to the caller.
 Default response is 200 OK with no body

 ```xml
 <return-response response-variable-name="existing context variable">